Marcel Nguyen: 2017

 In March Nguyen competed at the Doha World Cup where he placed second on parallel bars behind Zou Jingyuan of China and placed sixth on still rings.
 He later competed at the 2017 European Championships and placed sixth on the parallel bars.

 In September he competed at the Paris Challenge Cup where he placed fourth on parallel bars.
 In October Nguyen competed at the 2017 World Championships in Montreal and placed seventh on the parallel bars with a score of 14.700.

-Following the World Championships he competed at the Arthur Gander Memorial where he won silver behind Oleg Verniaiev of the Ukraine and placed fifth at the Swiss Cup where he was partnered with Elisabeth Seitz.
+Following the World Championships he competed at the Arthur Gander Memorial where he won silver behind Oleg Verniaiev of Ukraine and placed fifth at the Swiss Cup where he was partnered with Elisabeth Seitz.
 Nguyen finished his season at the Cottbus World Cup where he won bronze on parallel bars and placed fifth on still rings.

 2018

 In March Nguyen competed at the Stuttgart World Cup where he placed sixth.
 In August he represented Germany at the European Championships where he qualified to the floor exercise and rings event finals.
 He finished sixth on each.
 Additionally he helped Germany finish fourth as a team.
 The following month Nguyen competed at the German National Championships where he placed first in the all-around ahead of Andreas Toba.

 Nguyen was selected to represent Germany at the 2018 World Championships in Doha, Qatar.
 As a team Germany finished tenth in qualifications and were the second reserve.
 Individually Nguyen qualified to the all-around final.
 During the final he finished 20th.
 Nguyen later competed at the Arthur Gander Memorial where he finished first in the 4-event all-around.
 He next competed at the Swiss Cup where he was partnered with Elisabeth Seitz; together they finished first ahead of the Russian duo of Angelina Melnikova and Nikita Nagornyy.
 Nguyen ended the season competing at the Cottbus World Cup where he finished fifth on both floor exercise and parallel bars.